clintonanumudu/Algorithms/README.md

 # Algorithms

-Just a bunch of useful algorithms that I created that could be useful in the future.
+Just a bunch of algorithms that I created that could be useful in the future.